HISTORY

 At the Inauguration of The Hobsonville Church & Settlers Cemetery Preservation Society

-After years of neglect and disuse the building fell into severe disrepair and the tombstones in the cemetery had been badly vandalised.
+After many years of neglect and disuse, the Church building had fallen into severe disrepair, and numerous tombstones in the cemetery had been badly vandalised.

 Below Left to Right: